Summer 2018: Moves and Renovations

 Renovations and moves at the Oviatt Library this summer may impact access to some library collections and services.
 Faculty, students and staff who may need to use the Library in-person this summer should be aware of these upcoming changes.
 Please note that access to the majority of the Library’s collections and services, including online resources, will be unaffected.

-- The Music & Media (M&M) department, located on the 2nd floor East Wing, will be closed from approximately June 1st thru July 15th to undergo renovations
+- The Music & Media (M&M) department, located on the 2nd floor East Wing, will be closed June through August to undergo renovations.

-- The Teacher Curriculum Center (TCC) will be moving up from the Garden Level to share collection space and combine services with M&M. The TCC space in the Garden Level and access to their collections will be closed approximately July 16th thru August 3rd to accommodate this move.
+- The Teacher Curriculum Center (TCC) will be moving up from the Garden Level to share collection space and combine services with M&M. The TCC will be closed in early August to accommodate this move.

-During the closure of M&M from June 1st to July 15th, all collections and services will be unavailable, with the exception of course reserve books and media.
-If you are going to teach classes this summer that require your students to access music books and/or media (CDs/DVDs), please arrange to put needed materials on reserve ASAP.
-For assistance, please contact M&M.
+During the temporary closure of M&M, all collections and services will be unavailable, with the exception of course reserve materials, which will be temporarily housed in the TCC.
+If you are CSUN faculty and are going to teach classes this summer that require your students to access music books and/or media (CDs/DVDs), please arrange to put needed materials on reserve ASAP.
+For assistance, please contact M&M .

-Please remember also that the Music & Media screenings over the University Video Network (UVN) will be discontinued after the spring 2018 semester.
+Reminder: Media screenings over the University Video Network (UVN) were discontinued at the end of the spring 2018 semester.
 Please consult our Streaming Video guide for other options for showing videos in campus classrooms.

 While somewhat disruptive, the result of combining the TCC with M&M will be a dynamic environment where users of music and film recordings, and music scores and books, will work alongside users of K-12 curriculum materials and children’s literature in comfortable study spaces, with support from staff knowledgeable about both collections.
 The official name of the combined collections and services on 2EW will be the Teacher Curriculum Center/Music & Media.